dimagi/open-chat-studio-docs/docs/concepts/chatbot_types.md

 ## Base language model

 This kind of bot is the most commonly used and simple to configure.
-It is backed the standard language model APIs such as OpenAI’s [chat completions API][1], Anthropic’s [messages API][2] or Google’s [Gemeni API][3].
+It is backed the standard language model APIs such as the OpenAI [chat completions API][1], Anthropic [messages API][2] or Google [Gemini API][3].

 Bots configured in this way have all the basic features (memory, source material etc.) and can also use some of the advanced features like Scheduling and Reminders.

 ## Assistant
-Assistant bots make use of OpenAI’s [Assistants][4].
-The main advantage of using Assistants is that your bot get’s access to the OpenAI tools:
+Assistant bots make use of OpenAI [Assistants][4].
+The main advantage of using Assistants is that your bot gets access to the OpenAI tools:

 ### Code Interpreter
 This allows the bot to write and execute code to accomplish tasks.